 Our experienced team uses our unrivalled breadth of on-farm experience, extensive scientific research, industry partnerships and advanced in-house product development capability to create bespoke biosecurity plans to mitigate against the risk of disease; no matter where your farm is located, regardless of its physical lay out and irrespective of its current procedures.

 Farm Health Guardian (FHG) is a breakthrough biosecurity management system.
 It’s modern, straightforward and easy to use, empowering farm businesses to digitally transform their biosecurity.

 Created to enhance biosecurity for every farm business, it’s a seamless, effortless way to facilitate electronic check-ins, manage vehicle movement records, maintain and digitised logbooks.
 As well as recording every movement on and off farm, it also offers instant alerts, messaging and report generation in the event of an outbreak, saving both time and money.

 Should disease break out on your farm, time is of the essence.
-In those moments of crisis, Farm Health Guardian’s proven, patented system gives you instant fingertip access to records showing who has been on your farm, when.
+In those moments of crisis, Farm Health Guardian’s proven, patented system gives you instant fingertip access to records showing who has been on your farm and when.
 It allows you to streamline communications and map movements, eliminating potentially disastrous delays in alerts and facilitate customised screening requirements.

 Partnering with Livetec

 Livetec are biosecurity experts.
 We have over a decade of experience in the industry, and our team of experts create comprehensive biosecurity and contingency plans tailored to your farm’s needs, to build the future of livestock prevention, and as we continue to experience a bird flu endemic in the UK, biosecurity remains absolutely critical.